Taehooie/CGODME/README.md

 # CGODME
-This is an experiment version of calibrating origin-destination matrix estimation using link traffic counts
+This is an experimental version aimed at finding the optimal path flows through systematic mapping of variables, including zonal totals, OD flows, and link flows.